groupvine/gv-doc/social/index.md

   group membership.

-For group emails generated within your online group account, only emails sent by Editors and with the "Group moderation" setting enabled involve the above confirmation step.
+For group emails generated within your online group account, only emails sent by Editors when the "Group moderation" setting is enabled require the above confirmation (Admin approval) step.

 </div>